ropensci/roweb3/content/champions/programdetails_2023.md

 ### Can I propose more than one package?

 The time involved in the program only allows you to work on one package.
-To help you decide which one to propose in the application, check that the package is in [rOpenSci peer-review scope](https://devguide.ropensci.org/policies.html?q=scope#aims-and-scope) or [rOpenSci stat peer review scope](https://ropensci.org/stat-software-review/).
+To help you decide which one to propose in the application, check that the package is within [rOpenSci Peer-review scope](https://devguide.ropensci.org/policies.html?q=scope#aims-and-scope) or [rOpenSci Stats Peer-review scope](https://ropensci.org/stat-software-review/).

-### Can I apply for a project type and then change it?
+### Can I change the type of project I want to do?

 No. We seek to have a balance in the number of each type of project and we assign mentors also according to the type of project.

 ### What does a solid idea mean for a package?
 What is the appropriate scope?

-A solid idea refers to a well-conceived concept for the package that you can work on inmeadiately.
-We don't expect project to explore ideas of packages and we don't provide ideas for new packages.
+A solid idea refers to a well-conceived concept for the package that you can start work on immediately.
+After the program starts there will not be enough time to explore different ideas for packages and we don't provide ideas for new packages.

-This are [rOpenSci Review](https://devguide.ropensci.org/policies.html?q=scope#aims-and-scope) and [Stats Review](https://ropensci.org/stat-software-review/) scopes for packages.
+These are [rOpenSci Peer-Review](https://devguide.ropensci.org/policies.html?q=scope#aims-and-scope) and [Stats Peer-Review](https://ropensci.org/stat-software-review/) scopes for packages.
 We expect projects related with research software.

 ### I don't have much experience programming in R, can I apply?

-The program is aimed at people who already have experience in R. We expect you to know how to work with projects, control structures and how to write functions.
-If you already have experience developing packages (either their own or contributing to other people's packages) all the better.
-We also expect you to have basic knowledge of git and GitHub.
+The program is designed for people who already have experience in R. We expect you to know how to work with projects, control structures and how to write functions.
+You **do not** have to have experience in writing packages (either your own or contributing to other people's packages), but if you do all the better!
+However, we do expect you to have basic knowledge of git and GitHub.

 ### I have a package that is under review on CRAN, which option should I choose?

-If you want to work on that package during the program then the option would be to Submit your package to the peer review process, even though we advise to go through our review first and then submit the package to CRAN.
+If you want to work on that package during the program then the option to choose would be "Submit your package to the Peer-Review process".
+However, we generally advise people to go through our review first and *then* submit the package to CRAN.